beanstalkd/beaneater/README.md

  * A **delayed** job is waiting to become ready after the specified delay.
  * A **buried** job has been reserved and buried, will not be reprocessed and is isolated for later use.

-Similarly, there are several action that can be performed on a given job:
+In addition, there are several actions that can be performed on a given job:

  * You can **reserve** which locks a job from the ready queue for processing.
  * You can **touch** which extends the time before a job is autoreleased back to ready.
  * You can **release** which places a reserved job back onto the ready queue.
- * You can **delete** which removes the job from the tube entirely.
+ * You can **delete** which removes a job from beanstalk.
- * You can **bury** which places the job into the buried state.
+ * You can **bury** which places a reserved job into the buried state.
- * You can **kick** which places a job from the buried queue back to ready.
+ * You can **kick** which places a buried job from the buried queue back to ready.

-You can put a job onto the beanstalk queue using the `put` command on a tube:
+You can insert a job onto a beanstalk tube using the `put` command:

 ```ruby
 @tube.put "job-data-here"
 ```

-You can also specify additional metadata to control job behavior.
-In particular, you can specify the `priority`, `delay`, and `ttr` of a particular job:
+Each job has various metadata associated such as `priority`, `delay`, and `ttr` which can be specified as part of the `put` command:

 ```ruby
 # defaults are priority 0, delay of 0 and ttr of 120 seconds